rhysd/vim-clang-format/README.md

 If you install [vim-operator-user](https://github.com/kana/vim-operator-user) in advance, you can also map `<Plug>(operator-clang-format)` to your favorite key bind.

+`:ClangFormatAutoToggle` command toggles the auto formatting on buffer write.

 ### What is the difference from `clang-format.py`?

 `clang-format.py` is Python script to use clang-format from Vim, which is installed with clang-format.